How deep should guitar nut slots be?

 If the nut is too low, the string will bump into the first fret when it is played and it will “buzz,” even if the rest of the instrument is properly set up and working well.
 If the nut is too high , playing at the first fret will be seriously impaired.

-How do you make a guitar nut?
+How do you widen a nut slot?

 Should the guitar nut be glued?

 Once the guitar is stable, put a few drops of super glue on the end of the nut and let it dry (Photo 2).
 You only need to apply enough glue to cover the side of the nut and binding to build a smooth surface where they join together.

 What kind of glue do you use on a guitar nut?